-- Hu Y, Lonne RL, Burton JA, (2014) Enhancing the capacity of kin caregivers and their families to meet the needs of children left behind, China Journal of Social Work p131-144
+- Hu Y, Lonne R, Burton J, (2014) Enhancing the capacity of kin caregivers and their families to meet the needs of children left behind, China Journal of Social Work p131-144

-- Hu Y, Lonne RL, Burton JA, (2014) Informal kinship care in rural China: the influence of Confucianism and attachment, Families, Relationships and Societies: an international journal of research and debate p287-302
+- Hu Y, Lonne R, Burton J, (2014) Informal kinship care in rural China: the influence of Confucianism and attachment, Families, Relationships and Societies p287-302

-- Withington T, Burton JA, Lonne RL, (2013) Placement trajectory: Mapping the journeys of children and young people in out-of-home care, Communities, Children and Families Australia p21-34
+- Withington T, Burton J, Lonne R, (2013) Placement trajectory: Mapping the journeys of children and young people in out-of-home care, Communities, Children and Families Australia p21-34

-- Burton JA, van den Broek D, (2009) Accountable and countable: Information management systems and the bureaucratization of social work, The British Journal of Social Work p1326-1342
+- Burton J, van den Broek D, (2009) Accountable and countable: Information management systems and the bureaucratization of social work, British Journal of Social Work p1326-1342

-- Burton JA, Van Der Broek D, (2006) Information Management Systems and Human Service Work, Social Change in the 21st Century 2006 Conference Proceedings p1-14
+- Burton J, Van Der Broek D, (2006) Information Management Systems and Human Service Work, Social Change in the 21st Century 2006 Conference Proceedings p1-14

-- Burton JA, (2005) Learning from Practice Dilemmas in the Human Services: The Case of Children's Contact Centres, Social Change in the 21st Century Conference Proceedings 2005 p1-10
+- Burton J, (2005) Learning from Practice Dilemmas in the Human Services: The Case of Children's Contact Centres, Social Change in the 21st Century Conference Proceedings 2005 p1-10

-- Petrie A, Burton JA, (2000) Empowerment and Entrapment: Women Workers in Home-Based and Center-Based Settings, Landscapes In Early Childhood Education: Cross-national Perspectives On Empowerment, A Guide For The New Millenium p205-218
+- Petrie A, Burton J, (2000) Empowerment and Entrapment: Women Workers in Home-Based and Center-Based Settings, Landscapes In Early Childhood Education: Cross-national Perspectives On Empowerment, A Guide For The New Millenium p205-218

 For more publications by this staff member, visit QUT ePrints, the University's research repository.